 - 14.1 Boats must check in with the race committee signal boat at the starting area each day before their first warning signal.
-Boats should check in by hail unless safety requires checking in by VHF 72. - 14.2 A boat that retires while racing must orally notify the race committee as soon as reasonably possible after retiring by hail or VHF 72. - 14.3 Neither PIYASR nor OSR equipment requirements apply. - 14.4 Boats must comply with U.S. Coast Guard regulations. - 14.5 Puget Sound Sailboat Safety Regulations do not apply.
+Boats should check in by hail, unless safety requires checking in by VHF 72. - 14.2 A boat that retires while racing must orally notify the race committee as soon as reasonably possible after retiring by hail or VHF 72. - 14.3 Neither PIYASR nor OSR equipment requirements apply. - 14.4 Boats must comply with U.S. Coast Guard regulations.

-15 SOCIAL ACTIVITIES AND AWARDS
+15 PARTY AND AWARDS